Emperor Go-Mizunoo

-This 17th-century sovereign was named after the 9th-century Emperor Seiwa, sometimes posthumously referred to as Mizunoo (水尾) because this is the location of his tomb, and translates as "later", and thus, he could be called the "Later Emperor Mizunoo".
-The Japanese word go has also been translated to mean the "second one", and in some older sources, this emperor may be identified as "Mizunoo II".
+This 17th-century sovereign was named after the 9th-century Emperor Seiwa, sometimes posthumously referred to as Mizunoo (水尾) because this is the location of his tomb, while go translates as "later", and thus, he could be called the "Later Emperor Mizunoo".
+The Japanese word go has also been translated to mean the "second one", and in some older sources, this emperor may be identified as "Mizunoo, the second" or "Mizunoo II".

 Genealogy

-Before Go-Mizunoo's accession to the Chrysanthemum Throne, his personal name (his imina) was Kotohito (政仁) or Masahito.He was the third son of Emperor Go-Yōzei and his consort, Konoe Sakiko.
+Before Go-Mizunoo's accession to the Chrysanthemum Throne, his personal name (his imina) was Kotohito (政仁) or Masahito.
+He was the third son of Emperor Go-Yōzei and his consort, Konoe Sakiko.
 Prince Kotohito had 11 full siblings (7 sisters and 4 brothers).

 He resided together with concubines in the Dairi of the Heian Palace.
 He had 33 children with his empress consort and 6 concubines.